LucasFA/vscode-octave/README.md

 Then, launch the Matlab terminal and use the extension as usual.

-If you wish, you can force the usage of an Octave terminal by setting the `octave.allowMatlab` setting to `false`.

 ### Keybinds
 This are the defaults.
 You can modify them.
 | Command           | Keybind                | Comment                          |